bor0/gidti/manuscript/chapter5.md

 We proved that the binary operation "less than or equal to" for `Nat`s make a `Porder`.
 Interfaces allow us to group one or more functions, and an implementation of a specific type is guaranteed to implement all such functions.

-X> ### Exercise 20
+X> ### Exercise 21
 X>
 X> Convince yourself using pen and paper that {$$}\leq{/$$} on natural numbers makes a partial order, i.e. it satisfies all properties of Definition 7.

-X> ### Exercise 21
-X>
-X> Understand the proofs for reflexivity, transitivity, and antisymmetry by trying to deduce them yourself using holes.
+Afterwards, try to understand the proofs for reflexivity, transitivity, and antisymmetry by trying to deduce them yourself using holes.

 ## 5.3.
 Trees